rafaelespinoza/beanstool/README.md

   tail   tails a tube and prints his content
 ```

-As example this is the output of the command `./beanstool stats`:
+An example of the command `./beanstool stats`:

 ```
 +---------+----------+----------+----------+----------+----------+---------+-------+